- About Hunger

-Bread for the World’s annual Offering of Letters campaign engages churches, campuses, and other faith communities in writing letters to Congress.
+Bread for the World’s Offering of Letters to Congress engages churches, campuses, and other faith communities in writing personalized letters to Congress.
 Each year, for the focus of the campaign, we choose specific legislation or a legislative emphasis that can make a real difference to people struggling with hunger and poverty.

 People write letters, usually as a group, and present them as an offering to God before mailing them to Congress.
-Hundreds of Offerings of Letters are held each year, resulting in tens of thousands of letters to Congress.
+Hundreds of Offerings are held each year, resulting in tens of thousands of letters to Congress.
 Supported with prayer, these letters are a bold witness to God’s justice and mercy.
-They have, and continue to have, a significant impact on the decisions made in Congress.
+Year after year, they continue to have a significant impact on the decisions made in Congress.